dflss/RSSIMapper/README.md

 pip install -r requirements.txt
 ```

+The program can be run in CLI or graphical interface mode.

+## Command-line mode

-Run main.py with the required arguments:
+In order to use the program in the CLI mode, run main.py with the required arguments:

 ```
 usage: main.py [-h] [-ic INPUT_CSV] -is INPUT_SHAPEFILE -or OUTPUT_RESULTS -os OUTPUT_SHAPEFILE -p PORT -b BAUDRATE -st SERIAL_TIMEOUT -mt MEASUREMENT_TIMEOUT -n N_POINTS